OBWL Knowledge Base

 The 60-day rule also restricts trading of all pre-season and regular season free agent signings (including teams' "own FAs").
 Drafted rookies can be traded at the draft before the off-season trade freeze is on and again immediately training camps.

 5.7.7 Reacquiring Traded Players

-When a team trades a player, it is not allowed to re-acquire him via trade or free agency until the start of next Off-Season Free Agency period.
+When a team trades a player, it is not allowed to re-acquire him by any means (including trade, in-season free agency, and waivers) until the start of next Off-Season Free Agency period.